georgfedermann/your-data-science-journey/reading_list.md

+## Python Reading List

+1. **[Effective Python, Second Edition](https://www.effectivepython.com/)** by Brett Slatkin (Addison-Wesley)
+   - This book offers 90 specific ways to write better Python code, covering best practices and tips for various aspects of Python programming.
+It's ideal for programmers who want to refine their skills.

+1. **[Fluent Python](https://www.oreilly.com/library/view/fluent-python/9781491946237/)** by Luciano Ramalho (O’Reilly)
+   - This book provides a thorough understanding of Python's features and libraries, helping you write more idiomatic and effective Python code.
+It's suitable for experienced Python developers.

+1. **[Python Cookbook, Third Edition](https://www.oreilly.com/library/view/python-cookbook-3rd/9781449357337/)** by David Beazley and Brian K. Jones (O’Reilly)
+   - This book contains a collection of Python programming recipes for various tasks, focusing on Python 3.
+It's a great resource for intermediate to advanced Python programmers.

+1. **[Python for Data Analysis, 3rd Edition](https://www.oreilly.com/library/view/python-for-data/9781491957653/)** by Wes McKinney (O’Reilly)
+   - This book focuses on the Python programming language and its use in data analysis.
+It covers essential libraries like pandas, NumPy, and matplotlib, and is perfect for data scientists and analysts.

 ## Data Analysis Methodology Reading List

 1. **[An Introduction to Statistical Learning: with Applications in Python](https://link.springer.com/book/10.1007/978-3-031-38747-0)** by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani